Two-dimensional dilute Baxter-Wu model: Transition order and universality: Summary and outlook

 In light of the above discussion, it would be very valuable to have at one's disposal some simulation method that allows to equilibrate significantly larger systems than those considered here.
+This holds especially for the scaling at the pentacritical point itself, where one may need to take into account possible multiplicative and additive logarithmic corrections, similar to those present in the $4$-state Potts model.
 A suitable cluster update for the spin-$1/2$ Baxter-Wu model was proposed by Novotny and Evertz~\cite{novotny93}.
 Its basic idea is as follows: for each update step one of the sublattices is chosen at random and its spins kept fixed, resulting in an effective Ising model on the other two sublattices with non-frustrating couplings.
 Hence, the Swendsen-Wang~\cite{swendsen87} algorithm can be applied for simulations of these embedded models.
 Our preliminary tests indicate that a combination of this cluster formalism that improves the decorrelation of configurations but is not ergodic as it does not affects the diluted spins $\sigma_i = 0$ with the heat bath algorithm~\cite{miyatake86,loison04} results in an efficient algorihtm capable of thermalizing rather large systems.
 A detailed analysis of the critical dynamical behavior of this hybrid scheme will be presented elsewhere~\cite{vasilopoulos23}.

 Here, we confine ourselves to an exemplary application of this technique to the case $\Delta = 0$ beyond which the deviation in the estimates of $\nu$ from the expected value $2/3$ appears to grow, cf.\ also Table~\ref{tab:summary}.
 In Fig.~\ref{fig:hybrid_dlnm} we present the results of a test calculation of the critical exponent $\nu$ from hybrid simulations at the critical point $(\Delta,T) = (0,1.6606)$, studying systems up to linear size $L_{\rm max} = 240$.
 The finite-size scaling analysis of the logarithmic derivatives of the order parameter (for both $n = 1$ and $2$) produces the estimate $\nu = 0.669(3)$, in excellent agreement with the value $2/3$~\cite{baxter73,domany78,wu82}.
 A comparative set of results for the critical exponent $\nu$ of the spin-$1$ Baxter-Wu model at $\Delta = 0$ is given in Tab.~\ref{tab:D0}, where one may notice the superior accuracy of the hybrid approach.